-During your treatment it is important to eat well and choose from a wide variety of foods to help you feel stronger.
-Keep to a normal diet at the start of your treatment although it is best to avoid foods that may make your bowels move unduly, for example prunes, rhubarb, hot spicy foods etc.
+During your treatment, it is important to eat well and choose from a wide variety of foods to help you feel stronger.
+Keep to a normal diet at the start of your treatment, although it is best to avoid foods that you are sure make your bowels move unduly, for example prunes, rhubarb, hot spicy foods etc.

-Skin Care during Treatment
+Skin care during treatment